johanneszab/ResxFormatter/README.md

 1. format resx file when saved
 2. format resx file via context action

-Alternatively, you can import [Stefan Eglis ResXFormatter](https://github.com/stefanegli/ResxFormatter) settings from the .editorconfig.

 ## Format when saved
 Per default, ResxFormatter sorts the XML data nodes of the resource file by StringComparison.OrdinalIgnoreCase.
 However, that can be changed in the settings.
 With this settings enabled, ResxFormatter listens for saves of .resx files in